ICF Accreditation Requirements Made Simple

 ICF REQUIREMENTS FOR MCC

-Unlike the PCC accreditation, which can be apply to directly without holding the first level accreditation, the MCC credential requires that you have been granted PCC beforehand.
+Unlike the PCC accreditation which coaches can apply for without holding an ACC accreditation, the MCC credential requires that applicants to have been granted PCC beforehand.

-The training requirement is 200 hours of coach-specific training.
-This probably means doing another training on top of the course(s) you did for ACC and PCC.
+The training requirement is minimum 200 hours of coach-specific training.
+This means doing another training on top of the programmes you completed for ACC and PCC.

-The experience required for MCC is a big step as you need to have completed at least 2,500 hours of coaching.
-60 of these 500 hours can be probono coaching, the other 440 will have to be paid coaching.
+The experience required for MCC is a big step as you need to have completed at least 2,500 hours of coaching with at least 35 clients.
+At least 2,250 of these hours must be paid.

 LET'S STAY IN TOUCH

-If you want to hear from us about all things coaching and not miss any new articles, sign up below 👇
+If you want to hear from us about all things coaching and not miss any new articles, sign up to our weekly newsletter below 👇

 REFERENCES